 Thom Wolf

 This section is intended to link the research data and interviews of movement leaders to answering the question: How can apostolic leaders be developed to catalyze movements, utilizing entrepreneurial leadership principles?
 After gathering data from interviewing ten movement leaders in North India, it is apparent that the apostolic leader is relatively comparable to an entrepreneurial leader.
 Cross comparing and analyzing the outcomes of the data to see the correlation of movement leaders and entrepreneurial leadership principles will promote the foundation of developing apostolic leaders.
 Gaining a consensus will help determine how each principle is to be developed in relation to movement leadership.
+Table 4.1 summarizes the correlation of the ten movement leader participants and the three entrepreneurial leadership principles.